General requirements for the Ph.D. include:

 Two faculty members evaluate each student in a standardized half-day oral exam.

-After acceptance into candidacy and successful completion of the Clinical Examination, an ad hoc doctoral committee is appointed by the Dean upon recommendation by the Program Director.
+After a student is acceptance into candidacy and successful completes the Clinical Examination, the Dean appoints an ad hoc doctoral committee upon recommendation by the Program Director.
 This committee conducts a preliminary proposal examination, supervises the dissertation, and carries out the final oral examination in which the student defends his or her work.